spatialos/gdk-for-unity/docs/get-started.md

 <img src="{{assetRoot}}assets/worker-flags-modification.png" style="margin: 0 auto; display: block;" />

-What this will do is start up 10 simulated player clients per Simulated Player Coordinator worker (of which there are 20 running in the deployment), and they will connect in every 2 seconds (dictated by the `fps_simulated_players_creation_interval` flag).
+What this will do is start up 10 simulated player-clients per Simulated Player Coordinator worker (of which there are 20 running in the deployment), and they will connect-in every 2 seconds (dictated by the `fps_simulated_players_creation_interval` flag).

 <%(Callout type="warn" message="If you exceed 10 `fps_simulated_players_per_coordinator` you may experience deployment instability.")%>

-Back in the game, you will soon see the new simulated player clients running.
+Back in the game, you will soon see the new simulated player-clients running.
 Try to find them before they find you…

 <img src="{{assetRoot}}assets/fps/enemies.png" style="margin: 0 auto; display: block;" />

 ## Observing your deployment

-Let’s take a look at how many simulated player clients are now running around this world and how our deployment is performing, using the Inspector accessible from the Deployment Overview page:
+Let’s take a look at how many simulated player-clients are now running around this world and how our deployment is performing, using the World Inspector accessible from the Deployment Overview page:

 <img src="{{assetRoot}}assets/overview-page-inspector.png" style="margin: 0 auto; display: block;" />

-The [World Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector#inspector) provides a real time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers are running and which entities they are reading from and writing to.
+The [World Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector#inspector) provides a real time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers ) provides a real-time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers are running and which entities they are reading from and writing to.

-We can use it, for instance, to highlight where all the Simulated Players and Player Entities are in the world (note: not cool to identify where your friends are hiding)
+We can use it, for instance, to highlight where all the simulated player-clients and player-entities are in the world (note: not cool to identify where your friends are hiding).

 <img src="{{assetRoot}}assets/inspector-simulated-player.png" style="margin: 0 auto; display: block;" />